dandepan303/bullshit/README.md

 - [DreamBerd](https://github.com/TodePond/DreamBerd) for the inspiration
 - [AST explorer](https://astexplorer.net/) for the helpful tool

-Created with pure fucking hate by Face ♥
+Created with pure fucking hate by Dean ♥